datacamp-content/courses-introduction-to-shell/chapter1.md

 *** =instructions3

 You are in `/home/repl`.
+Use `ls` with a relative path
-Use `ls some/relative/path` to list the contents of the directory `/home/repl/people`.
+to list the contents of the directory `/home/repl/people`.

 *** =hint3